5 Essential Tips for How to Choose College Classes

 After practicing these test-taking tips, you might actually feel calmer—and maybe even a little bit excited—about the activity that so many students seem to dread.
 Taking college exams doesn't have to be a negative experience.
 Once you understand what to look out for and how to approach each question, tests can become less intimidating.

-With the following seven tips, you can maximize your test-taking performance.
+With the following seven tips for success in college, you can maximize your test-taking performance.

 1. Arrive early.